 What does BOTZ hold?

 Global X sees robotics and AI having a “wide-reaching application, extending far beyond industrial activity.”
-BOTZ invests with that in mind, building a somewhat tight 46-stock portfolio made up of companies across the globe, and across multiple sectors and industries.
+BOTZ invests with that in mind, building a somewhat tight portfolio of roughly 50 companies across the globe, and across multiple sectors and industries.

 Why should you consider BOTZ?